php-usergroup-dresden/phpdd.org/src/Contents/2018/Sponsorships.md

     - the event website
     - speaker, sponsor and attendee badges
     - our Twitter & Facebook campaigns
+- You will be mentioned in all official e-mails to attendees

 <a name="bronze"></a>
 ## BRONZE SPONSORSHIP - € 500